 Resume Optimizer Pro addresses every limitation of Indeed's builder.
 Created by former ATS software engineers, it focuses on what actually drives interview callbacks: ATS-optimized content tailored to specific job descriptions.

-At a Glance: Indeed Resume Builder vs Resume Optimizer Pro
+Indeed Resume Builder vs Resume Optimizer Pro vs Jobscan

 A resume that isn't tailored to a specific job description will consistently score lower in ATS screening.
 That means fewer interviews, a longer job search, and potentially settling for a lower-paying role.
 The ROI of investing in a proper optimization tool often pays for itself with a single successful application.